Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Damage to the normal epidermal barrier allows

-Damaged tissues often become edematous, further enhancing volume loss.
+Damaged tissues often become edematous, further enhancing intravascular volume loss.
 Heat loss can be significant because thermoregulation of the damaged dermis is absent, particularly in wounds that are exposed.

-First-degree burns are limited to the epidermis.
+Superficial (formerly 1st-degree) burns are limited to the epidermis.

 Superficial partial-thickness burns involve the papillary (more superficial) dermis.
-These burns heal within 1 to 2 wk, and scarring is usually minimal.
+These burns heal within 1 to 2 weeks, and scarring is usually minimal.
 Healing occurs from epidermal cells lining sweat gland ducts and hair follicles; these cells grow to the surface, then migrate across the surface to meet cells from neighboring glands and follicles.

 Burns cause both systemic and local complications.
 The major factors contributing to systemic complications are breakdown of skin integrity and fluid loss.
 Local complications include eschars and contractures and scarring.